thundercore/developers-portal/docs-en/bep20-on-thunder.md

 The ThunderCore blockchain supports BSC assets including BNB, BUSD, BEP20-TT.
 To bridge your assets from BSC onto the ThunderCore blockchain, please refer to the [tutorial](https://docs.thundercore.com/docs/TransferringCrossChainAssets-BSC.pdf) of the [ThunderCore Bridge](https://bridge.thundercore.com/bsc/).

-### What is the token contract address for BEP20-TT?

-The token contract address for BEP20-TT is **`0x990e7154bb999faa9b2fa5ed29e822703311ea85`**

-### How to get BEP20-TT

-To get BEP20-TT with your TT, please visit the [ThunderCore Bridge](https://bridge.thundercore.com/bsc/) and connect your wallet to the interface to swap your TT to BEP20-TT on the Binance Smart Chain.

-To learn how to swap assets from ThunderCore to Binance Smart Chain, kindly refer to the [tutorial](https://docs.thundercore.com/docs/TransferringCrossChainAssets-BSC.pdf).

-BEP-20 TT is available to [Swap](https://exchange.pancakeswap.finance/#/swap?inputCurrency=0x990e7154bb999faa9b2fa5ed29e822703311ea85&outputCurrency=0xe9e7cea3dedca5984780bafc599bd69add087d56) and [Add Liquidity](https://exchange.pancakeswap.finance/#/add/0xe9e7CEA3DedcA5984780Bafc599bD69ADd087D56/0x990e7154bb999faa9b2fa5ed29e822703311ea85) on Pancake Swap!

-### I keep getting a network error when I visit the ThunderCore Bridge page, how do I solve this?

-When you are on the ThunderCore Hub, you may face an network error when selecting BEP-20 to TT20 assets as the ThunderCore Hub only supports TT20 assets.
-Hence, you may only select TT20 to BEP-20 pairs on the ThunderCore Bridge via the ThunderCore Hub.

-If you are using MetaMask wallet on your browser and encounter an network error, please ensure that you have selected the correct network "ThunderCore" or "Binance Smart Chain" for the trading pair and you can swap the tokens that you prefer.

 ### **Could I deposit my BNB, BUSD, BEP20-TT directly into my ThunderCore Hub wallet?**

 You may deposit BNB and BUSD directly to your ThunderCore Hub wallet.
 However, BEP20-TT is not supported on the ThunderCore Hub wallet yet.
 Thus, please **do not** deposit _BEP20-TT_ directly into your ThunderCore Hub wallet.

 #### Deposit Information:
 ```